 What year was that?

 JK: 1956.
-Mark was two, Betsy was four.
+Mark was 2, Betsy was 4.
 See, Betsy was getting ready for school.
 We wanted to get a good school.
 We knew Lafayette was good.
 Walter drove around the neighborhood and this is how we selected Oliver Street.
 He drove around to see if people had swing sets in the back yard or sand boxes—because there was nothing at Lafayette.
-It was a little school then, you know.
+It was a little school then.
 It had a pre-school.
-But Walter drove around to see whether people had children in the neighborhood so our kids would have friends about their age.
-That’s it.
-We moved in ’56.

 At that time was it a new house?